Mindhral/RA_userscripts/README.md

 2. Adds sort by *Points* and by *Title*. *Original* restores the order from when the page was loaded.
 If used in combination with *RA_colorMarkGames*, the order produced by that script is used.

+3. Adds *Random* sort (shuffle).
+Using the *desc.* checkbox is a way to re-shuffle in one click.

-3. Possibility to always put hubs at the end, regardless of the sorting option.
+4. Possibility to always put hubs at the end, regardless of the sorting option.

-3. Filtering by console (including the special value *Hubs*), tag (*&lt;none&gt;* for entries without tags) or status (with/without achievements).
+5. Filtering by console (including the special value *Hubs*), tag (*&lt;none&gt;* for entries without tags) or status (with/without achievements).

-4. Adds the missing columns on hubs rows, which fixes the alternating colors on the right side.
+6. Adds the missing columns on hubs rows, which fixes the alternating colors on the right side.

 ## RA_ReorderAwardsHelper

 Allows to do some automatic sorting on *Reorder Site Awards* page.

-1. Sorts all awards by title or obtention date, or reset to initial order (from when the page was loaded).
-Select the order then click either *Asc* or *Desc* for ascending or descending order.
+1. Sorts all awards by title or unlock date, or reset to initial order (from when the page was loaded).
+Select the order then click either *Asc* or *Desc* for ascending or descending order. *Random* sort allows to shuffle the list.

 ![sort by list](/assets/ReorderAwardsHelper_sortby.png)